ESET Antivirus Review 2023: Is It Secure Enough?

-Offers a number of configuration possibilities
+Offers a number of configuration options

 UEFI scanner for particularly serious threats

-Sub-par test lab results
+Sub-par testing lab results

 Installation & Usage

-Features in all subscriptions
+Features available in all subscriptions

 Scans are the heart of any antivirus program.
 ESET refrained from including a customary quick-scan feature, instead offering only a "Smart Scan" and "Custom Scan", the latter of which allows users to configure scans and create scan profiles.
 You can also scan external memory storage like USB sticks or hard drives, and rerun the last scan performed.